EvansWinner/awesome-line-editors/README.md

 Quick note, just like I said above: There is a distinction to be made between "line editors" and "character editors."
 The distinction may not actually be all that distinct.
-In the classic Unix ``ed(1)'' editor, the conceptual unit of structure is the line.
+In the classic Unix *ed* editor, the conceptual unit of structure is the line.
 You navigate to and between and around lines.
 Once you've found a line you like, if you want to change something for example, you issue a (s)ubstitute command and use a regular expression to specify what you want to change; then you specify what you want to change it to, as a string.